bellomarini/Gaia2020/README.md

 ----

 * Search
-  - given a source schema, propose all the applicable template schema mappings
+  - given a source e-schema, propose all the applicable template schema mappings
-  - given a target schema, propose all the applicable template schema mappings
+  - given a target e-schema, propose all the applicable template schema mappings
-  - given a source and a target schema, propose all the applicable template schema mappings
+  - given a source and a target e-schema, propose all the applicable template schema mappings

 * S-D procedure
-  - given a database schema, generate the corresponding e-schema
+  - given a database schema, generate the corresponding e-schema (which is needed for the search as well)
   - given a template schema mapping and an e-schema, generate the schema mapping for the database schema

 * Functions and constants